Kochurovskyi/Business_Analytics/README.md

 <img src="https://github.com/Kochurovskyi/Business_Analytics/blob/main/Misc/exp1.png" alt="drawing" width="1000"/>

+You can see that:

+•	The greater a customer's income, the more likely it is he or she will buy a savings account.

+•	The older a customer is, the more likely it is he or she will buy a pension account.

+•	There is a correlation between the number of people in a customer's household, the number of loan accounts held by the customer, and the likelihood a customer buys a mortgage account.
+To see the correlation, look at the upper right and lower left corners of the mortgage chart.

 <img src="https://github.com/Kochurovskyi/Business_Analytics/blob/main/Misc/exp2.png" alt="drawing" width="1000"/>

 In conclusion I can say that Age, Income Rate and amount of Loan Accounts are the most important factors for decision making.
 For example if customer’s Age is more than 55 it’s more likely he will not buy the Savings product, but will consider to buy a pension.
 And if customer has a lot Loan Accounts he will think about Mortgage product.